 The bulk of EU external funding is spent on development assistance through the EDF and DCI.
-To ensure that the EU's development assistance contributes to peacebuilding, it is important that peacebuilding and conflict prevention are integrated as eligible uses of development and that they are programmed in a conflict-sensitive way.
+To ensure that the EU's development assistance contributes to peacebuilding, it is important that peacebuilding and conflict prevention are integrated as eligible uses of its financial instruments and that they are programmed in a conflict-sensitive way.

-For the DCI, the EDF and the ENPI, DEVCO is preparing jointly with the EEAS:
+Regarding the abovementioned geographic instruments (DCI, EDF, ENPI), DEVCO is cooperating with the EEAS who is in the lead for preparing:

-- d) country and regional funding allocation to determine the global financial envelope - e) country and regional strategy papers - f) national and regional indicative programmes
+- country and regional funding allocation to determine the global financial envelope; - country and regional strategy papers;